Carnival: Bolivia

 La Diablada Carnival takes place in Oruro in central Bolivia.
 It is celebrated in honor of the miners' patron saint, Vírgen de Socavon (the Virgin of the Tunnels).
 Over 50 parade groups dance, sing, and play music over a five kilometre-long course.
 Participants dress up as demons, devils, angels, Incas, and Spanish conquistadors.
 Dances include caporales and tinkus.
 The parade runs from morning until late at night, 18 hours a day, for three days before Ash Wednesday.
 It was declared the 2001 "Masterpieces of Oral Heritage and Intangible Heritage of Humanity" by UNESCO.
 Throughout the country, celebrations are held involving traditional rhythms and water parties.
 In Santa Cruz de la Sierra, on the east side of the country, tropical weather allows a Brazilian-type Carnival, with Comparsas dancing traditional songs in matching uniforms.

 Brazil

-The Carnival in Brazil is a major part of Brazilian culture (Carnaval, in Portuguese).
-The first true Carnival expression of this Brazilian festivity, officially recognized by Brazilian historians, took place in Rio de Janeiro, with the préstitos, very similar to a musical processions, in 1641, when John IV of Portugal was crowned King and parties were celebrated in public streets.
+The Carnival in Brazil (Portuguese: Carnaval) is a major part of Brazilian culture.
+The first expression of this festivity took place in Rio de Janeiro in 1641, with the préstitos, very similar to musical processions that were held on public streets when John IV of Portugal was crowned King.